 To abolish Bears Ears—or any of Obama's monuments—Republicans in Congress would have to pass legislation, which requires only a simple majority in both houses.
 In practice, however, they'd have to overcome a Democratic filibuster in the Senate, which would require 60 votes or changing the rules mid-session to allow a majority vote to end a filibuster.
 In recent years, the Senate has tended to avoid raising legislation until there are 60 votes in favor of it.
 In the end, that may be conservationists' best hope for keeping the monuments in place.

 Republicans could also seek to alter the Antiquities Act, something the party has attempted before.
-“Regardless of what happens in the next couple of weeks, I think we are going to see a strong push by Republicans in Congress to limit the president’s power under the act, likely with support of the Trump administration,” says Wellesley's Turner.
+“Regardless of what happens in the next couple of weeks, I think we are going to see a strong push by Republicans in Congress to limit the president’s power under the act, likely with support of the Trump administration,” Wellesley's Turner told Outside in December.